lee-dohm/endokken/README.md

 ## Acknowledgements

-Endokken was originally envisioned by me as [YARD][yard] for Atom packages.
+Endokken was originally envisioned as [YARD][yard] for Atom packages.
 As such, Endokken owes a lot of its inspiration and ideas to YARD and its author [Loren Segal][lsegal].

 ## Copyright